rajatsahu18/team_oxygen/README.md

 ![Screenshot (2665)](https://user-images.githubusercontent.com/61904192/115173362-c7341900-a0e4-11eb-9744-3f1bc8840f89.png)

 #### So this was our project we have created with our efforts.
-Wehave added the screensots for our audience to understand easily.
+We have added the screensots for our audience to understand easily.

 # Team members and contributors
 ## Rajat Sahu